-Animals Now is leading the public campaign to stop live transports, along with our partners at Let the Animals Live.
-We are working with the Knesset and the government, calling for legal action, initiating media campaigns and organizing petitions and protests to keep public pressure on the issue.
+Animals Now is leading a public campaign to stop live transports, along with our partners at ‘Let the Animals Live’.
+We are calling for legal action, initiating media campaigns, and organizing petitions and protests to keep public pressure on the issue.

 A survey we conducted showed massive public support – 86% of those asked support legislation to stop live transports.
 Hundreds of lawyers signed a petition calling for an end to live transports, due to clear violations of animal protection legislation.

 Live transport is a global issue – Animals Now has been working tirelessly to expose this cruel and unnecessary practice.
 Together we must keep fighting for a world where animals everywhere no longer have to endure these long and inhumane journeys.

 Join us to keep the pressure on those in power, take animals off live transport, and create a better world for animals.

 In a historic decision, New Zealand has approved legislation to ban all types of live transport from the country.
 New Zealand stopped the shipments of calves and lambs for fattening and slaughter back in 2008, and now takes the decisive action of also banning live transport for breeding purposes.